 - Which platforms will Assassin’s Creed Infinity 2022 be on?

-As of writing, there has been no release date announced for Assassin’s Creed Infinity.
-However, if the game is to follow dates similar to other games in the franchise, it’ll be closer to November 2022.
+At the time of writing, there has been no official release date announced for Assassin’s Creed Infinity.

-It also reveals that Rift was originally an Assassin’s Creed Valhalla DLC, but Ubisoft altered their release schedule to turn it into a main franchise entry.
+Assassin’s Creed Mirage – which is a story that “goes back to the roots of the franchise.” was also officially confirmed.
+Initially, Mirage had been given the working title of ‘Rift’ which was originally an Assassin’s Creed Valhalla DLC, but Ubisoft altered their release schedule to turn it into the main franchise entry.

 While only Red and Hexe have been confirmed to launch on the Infinity platform, Ubisoft’s end goal is to eventually have every title in the franchise available via the hub.